 If you’re someone who needs soap to feel clean, then be sure to bring biodegradable soaps that you can use to wash yourself at camp with a bucket of river water.
 Be aware that we don’t allow people to use biodegradable soaps in the river, so you’ll need to find a secluded spot above the river's high water line to have your “bath”.
 Alternatively, you can bring moist towelettes or wipes to clean the body areas you’re most concerned about at the end of the day.

-Adventurers who are worried about getting greasy hair should pack a dry shampoo, which can be applied without the need for any water.
+Adventurers who are worried about getting greasy hair can pack a dry shampoo, which can be applied without the need for any water.
 It generally comes in aerosol or powder forms and can be easily applied to your hair, keeping it grease-free until you have the opportunity to take a real shower.
+Alternatively, many avid rafters and campers choose to pack a hat, wear braids or sport a ponytail.

 5. Wear Quick-Drying and Antimicrobial Clothing

-It’s a good idea to bring a large plastic or ziplock bag where you can store your dirty clothes, keeping them away from your clean items.
-Smaller ziplock bags are also essential for the disposal of female hygiene products, which can be placed in the trash containers at camp.
+Keeping your clean gear separated from your dirty items is key to maintaining good hygiene in the backcountry.
+We recommend packing a few reusable compression, stuff or dirty/clean bags for your adventure.
+You can use these small bags to store your dirty clothes, keeping them away from your clean items, or simply organize your gear.
+Smaller ziplock bags are also helpful for the disposal of female hygiene products, which can be placed in the trash containers at camp.

 7. Carry Hand Sanitizer